 Bluebells at Emmetts Garden

 Every spring the floors of the woodland are transformed into a carpet of blue as the English native bluebells come into bloom.
 These delicate little flowers make a wonderful sight and are not to be missed on a visit to Emmetts Garden this spring.
+The bluebells are now past their best in 2018, but they'll be back again with a flourish in spring 2019.

 Our woods are even a SSSI (site of special scientific interest) due to the English native bluebells that grow in them.
 This gives the bluebells a special protected status, making it illegal for people to pick them.
 As a SSSI, we can ensure our visitors enjoy the bluebells for years to come.